Consultation with Officers of the Commission

 The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Commission.
 Reasons will be provided for a negative decision and for the imposition of conditions on a licence.

-If an applicant is aggrieved by a decision of the Commission not to issue a licence or to attach conditions to a licence, it may seek a review by the Council of Ministers' Review Committee
+If an applicant is aggrieved by a decision of the Commission not to issue a licence or to attach conditions to a licence, it may seek a review by the Financial Services Tribunal.

-This committee is set up by the Council of Ministers on an ad hoc basis, and is made up of individuals who are independent of both the Commission and applicant.
-The committee does not overturn the Commission’s decision but refers the case back to the Commission for reconsideration based on its findings.
+This Tribunal is set up on an ad hoc basis, and is made up of individuals who are independent of both the Commission and applicant.
+The Financial Services Tribunal cannot overturn the Commission’s decision but can refer the case back to the Commission for reconsideration based on its findings.

-Further details of the procedures of this committee can be requested from the Chief Secretary's Office.
+Further details of the procedures of the Financial Services Tribunal can be requested from the Chief Secretary's Office.

-Any right of review (e.g. to the Council of Ministers’ Review Committee) will be explained to the applicant in the letter communicating the decision of the Board.
+Any right of review (e.g. to the Financial Services Tribunal) will be explained to the applicant in the letter communicating the decision of the Board.